TamizhJayapal/user-management-app/README.md

 This is JavaEE Dynamic web project.
 The following technology used here.

-Java 11
+Java 11,
-Jdbc
+Jdbc ,
-Mysql 8
+Mysql 8,
-tomcat 10
+tomcat 10,
-Servlet
+Servlet,
-Jsp
+Jsp,
-Html 5
+Html 5,
-css 3
+css 3,
 Bootstrap 4